dutes/ci_portfolio_two/README.md

 - The coins are reactive to hover over, expanding and changing the cursor to a grabber to indicate interactivity.
 - The give money to the shop keeper button submits the user's total to be checked against the price total.
 If the user is under or over the price, they are given text feedback as to which it is.
 - Both buttons are responsive to mouse over and click.
+- A back to gallery link is included to return the user to the gallery page to chose a different toy to buy.

 ![game](assets/readme_images/game_page.png)